-1. No person shall be expelled from or be refused admission as a student to an institution of higher education for the reason that he or she is unable, because of his or her religious beliefs, to register or attend classes or to participate in any examination, study or work requirements on a particular day or days.

-2. Any student in an institution of higher education who is unable, because of his or her religious beliefs, to attend classes on a particular day or days shall, because of such absence on the particular day or days, be excused from any examination or any study or work requirements.

-3. It shall be the responsibility of the faculty and of the administrative officials of each institution of higher education to make available to each student who is absent from school, because of his or her religious beliefs, an equivalent opportunity to register for classes or make up any examination, study or work requirements which he or she may have missed because of such absence on any particular day or days.
-No fees of any kind shall be charged by the institution for making available to the said student such equivalent opportunity.

-4. If registration, classes, examinations, study or work requirements are held on Friday after four o'clock post meridian or on Saturday, similar or makeup classes, examinations, study or work requirements or opportunity to register shall be made available on other days, where it is possible and practicable to do so.
-No special fees shall be charged to the student for these classes, examinations, study or work requirements or registration held on other days.

-5. In effectuating the provisions of this section, it shall be the duty of the faculty and of the administrative officials of each institution of higher education to exercise the fullest measure of good faith.
-No adverse or prejudicial effects shall result to any student because of his or her availing himself or herself of the provisions of this section.

-6. Any student who is aggrieved by the alleged failure of any faculty or administrative officials to comply in good faith with the provisions of this section shall be entitled to maintain an action or proceeding in the supreme court of the county in which such institution of higher education is located for the enforcement of his or her rights under this section.
+- 1. No person shall be expelled from or be refused admission as a student to an institution of higher education for the reason that they are unable, because of their religious beliefs, to register or attend classes or to participate in any examination, study or work requirements on a particular day or days. - 2.
+Any student in an institution of higher education who is unable, because of their religious beliefs, to attend classes on a particular day or days shall, because of such absence on the particular day or days, be excused from any examination or any study or work requirements. - 3.
+It shall be the responsibility of the faculty and of the administrative officials of each institution of higher education to make available to each student who is absent from school, because of their religious beliefs, an equivalent opportunity to register for classes or make up any examination, study or work requirements which they may have missed because of such absence on any particular day or days.
+No fees of any kind shall be charged by the institution for making available to the said student such equivalent opportunity. - 4.
+If registration, classes, examinations, study or work requirements are held on Friday after four o'clock post meridian or on Saturday, similar or makeup classes, examinations, study or work requirements or opportunity to register shall be made available on other days, where it is possible and practicable to do so.
+No special fees shall be charged to the student for these classes, examinations, study or work requirements or registration held on other days. - 5.
+In effectuating the provisions of this section, it shall be the duty of the faculty and of the administrative officials of each institution of higher education to exercise the fullest measure of good faith.
+No adverse or prejudicial effects shall result to any student because of their availing themself of the provisions of this section. - 6.
+Any student who is aggrieved by the alleged failure of any faculty or administrative officials to comply in good faith with the provisions of this section shall be entitled to maintain an action or proceeding in the supreme court of the county in which such institution of higher education is located for the enforcement of their rights under this section. - 5.26 Attendance in an online course is defined as an active post or submission within the course including, but not limited to, discussions, written assignments, and tests.
+This standard will be used to determine all attendance criteria, including but not limited to, never having attended,